-A record of advice (ROA) performs similar functionality to a statement of advice (SOA).
-Record of advice is a simple document you can provide to an existing client, confirming that the advice has been provided and implemented from the statement of advice.
+A Record of Advice (ROA) performs similar functionality to a Statement of Advice (SOA).
+Record of Advice is a simple document you can provide to an existing client, confirming that the advice has been provided and implemented from the Statement of Advice.

-When a Record of Advice used:
+Record of Advice is used:

 Significant points to consider when completing Record of Advice:

 1. Client Details: Name, Middle name, date of the advice recommended

 2. Basis of Advice: Document the advice whether initiated by the adviser or client itself in the ROA.

 3. Synopsis of Advice: Collect the details of the advice that was provided to the client.
 The reason for the advice provided by the adviser should also be documented.
 Record the recommendation provided with reference to current or new product for the client to invest in.

 4. Costs and Risks: Record if any significant consequences occur in the investments options or replacement with other listed securities.